Should You Blog in The First, Second, or Third Point of View?

 0:00 Listen to audio podcast

-Blog Point of View
+Blog Point Of View

 One question about blogging that every blogger picks an answer to, but few of them give critical thought to, is the choice of point of view.
 Point of view comes in three forms; first, second, and third person.
 I've read some interesting things about a fourth-person point of view, but grammatically speaking, it doesn't exist.